argoproj/argo-cd/docs/operator-manual/rbac.md

 p, example-user, applications, update/*, default/prod-app, allow
 ```

-If we want to explictly deny delete of the application, but allow the user to delete Pods:
+If we want to explicitly deny delete of the application, but allow the user to delete Pods:

 ```csv
 p, example-user, applications, delete, default/prod-app, deny